DevBlog: The Amphitheatre – a monument for the ages

 These attributes are increased and decreased via the Needs you provide to your citizens, as well as the area effects of various buildings.
 In addition, specific event (e.g. a festival or the outcome of a quest) can also impact them, as will your city status (a larger city will get a debuff on health, happiness and fire safety).

-Specifically for Health, Happiness and Fire Safety, there are specific buildings to not only raise these attributes but also fight fires, quell riots or cure plagues.
-They can be found in the general construction menu behind the City Watch tab.
+• Health, Happiness and Fire Safety have specific “resolver buildings” that not only raise these attributes but also fight fires, quell riots or cure plagues.
 Place them strategically in your cities to automatically address any incidents appearing in your city.

 Discovery Tree